easytransac/easytransac-sdk-php/README.md

 Make your EasyTransac API implementation easier with our SDK.

-The EasyTransac SDK is a tool for make payments with the [EasyTransac API](https://www.easytransac.com/).
+The EasyTransac SDK is a tool to process payments with the [EasyTransac API](https://www.easytransac.com/).
+Currently it processes credit cards and SEPA debit.

 Requirements
 ------------